anto1282/Bachelor/README.md

 nextflow run NPhAnToM.nf --IDS SRR1234567890 -profile cluster
 ```
 Submit the pipeline to a cluster using slurm and submitting your own sbatch script containing that command.
 Otherwise we also provide an sbatch script called nphantom_2.sh.
 Using this script, you can run the pipeline in the following way by just replacing ```nextflow run NPhAnToM.sh``` with ```sbatch --mail-user=your@email.com nphantom_2.sh```.
+Make sure to also provide the script with a directive for --output and --error directories as well as changing the different cache and temp dirs defined in the script.
 The syntax of the pipeline parameters stays the same.

 ```
 sbatch --mail-user=your@email.com nphantom_2.sh --IDS SRR123456 -profile cluster